marc-jones/phd_thesis/content/02_spring/02_developmental_transcriptome.md

 These properties lead to a clustering method that allows for the time series data to be summarized and visualized in an intuitive manner.
 Only SOMs generated using data from Westar are displayed here, with SOMs generated using data from Tapidor discussed elsewhere in the thesis (Section \ref{section:winter:som}).

+Within the SOM generated using the transcriptomic time series from the apex (Figure \ref{figure:216:somaw}), there are two regions that have a high number of genes mapped to them, represented by clusters 19 and 46.
+The expression profile of cluster 19 is low at the start of the time series, increases during the cold, and returns to pre-cold levels when the plants are transferred back to growth in warmer conditions.
+The other region of the map with a high number of genes mapped to it are the clusters located towards the centre of the map, represented by cluster 46.
+These clusters exhibit an expression pattern that remains largely constant throughout the developmental time series, with an increase in expression towards the final time point (Figure \ref{figure:216:somaw}).
+These findings suggest that in the apex a large number of genes are responding to the change in growth conditions in the vernalization treatment, that is, short days and 5\ &deg;C temperatures.
+The large number of genes that increase in expression at the final time point may be due to flower buds being formed in the apex, which would require the coordinated expression of many genes.

+To determine whether trends similar to the apex would also be observed in the leaf transcriptome, a SOM was generated for the leaf transcriptome time series (Figure \ref{figure:217:somlw}).
+High numbers of genes mapped to three regions of the leaf SOM; represented by clusters 19, 82, and 99.
+Cluster 82 exhibits an expression profile that is high initially, decreases during the vernalization period, and remains lowly expressed when plants are returned to warmer growth conditions.
+This suggests that a large number of genes are becoming stably repressed during the cold period, which may be due to a vernalization response or to effects resulting from the leaf ageing during the time series.
+Clusters 19 and 99 exhibit similar expression profiles as clusters 46 and 19 from the apex-derived SOM (Figure \ref{figure:216:somaw}).
+This suggests that, as with the apex-derived SOM, that a large subset of genes are responding to growth in the cold, short day conditions of the vernalization treatment, while another subset are potentially responding to age effects and the floral transition.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/10c_a_w_som_count.pdf}
 \caption{{SOM generated using the apex transcriptome time series